SchaeferJ/MoneroToNeo4j/readme.md

 The key difference to the original code is that this fork supports RingCT transactions.
 Implementation-wise, the dictionary lookup mapping the key indexes to outputs was replaced with an RPC-Call.

-Also, some additional features were added as node labels:
+Also, some additional features were added as node labels in Neo4j:
 - In-Degree, Out-Degree and Tx-Extra for Transactions
 - Stealth Addresses for Outputs
 - Key Images for Inputs

+Furthermore, the Transaction-Class now stores significantly more information.
+There are class variables for
+- Transaction Version
+- RingCT Use
+- RingCT Version
+- Transaction Extra and its parsed components:
+  - Padding Length
+  - TX Public Key
+  - Payment IDs (plaintext and encoded)
+  - Extra Nonce
+  - Merge Mining Data
+  - Additional Pubkeys
+  - Minergate Data
+- Transaction Size

 While the original code used output IDs to reference output-nodes, this fork references them based on their stealth address.
 This causes a minor problem in